WONDERlust91/Note/posts/speaking/2024_IELTS_Simon_Speaking.md

 We need a method:

-follow 3 steps (or sometimes 4)
+- follow 3 steps (or sometimes 4)

-Force yourself to follow these steps
+- Force yourself to follow these steps

-Otherwise your answers won't have 'direction'.
+- Otherwise your answers won't have 'direction'.

-Steps
+Steps:

 1. Answer the question directly
 2. Explain your answer (reasons)
 3. Give an example
 4. Explain the opposite / alternative (what would happen if)

-Example
+Question:

 Do you think that it's better to have clear aims for the future, or is it best to take each day as it comes?

+Answer:

-(Answer) I think it's best to have a good idea of what you want to do with your life, especially in terms of studies and career.
+I think it's best to have a good idea of what you want to do with your life, especially in terms of studies and career.
 (Why) Having aims allows you to plan what you need to do today and tomorrow in order to achieve longer term objectives.
 (Example) For example, if you want to bcome a doctor, you need to choose the right subjects at school, get the right exam results, and work hard at university.
 (Opposite) Without a clear aim, it would be impossible to take the necessary steps towards a career in medicine, or any other profession.

-## Lesson 10 - Summary of advice for all 3 parts of the speaking test
+## Summary of advice for all 3 parts of the speaking test

 Part 1

-Focus on fluency: try not to hesitate, answer quickly, short and simple
+- Focus on fluency: try not to hesitate, answer quickly, short and simple

 Part 2

-Focus on good vocabulary ideas: prepare for 6 main topic areas
+- Focus on good vocabulary ideas: prepare for 6 main topic areas

 Part 3

-Focus on structure: answer, explain, example, (alternative)
+- Focus on structure: answer, explain, example, (alternative)